Skip to Content

 • Add the cheese at the end of the cooking process.
 Turn off the heat and let the residual heat melt the cheese.
 Putting the lid on the skillet or pot helps the cheese melt evenly.

-If you love this recipe, try one of these Korean favorites!
+If you enjoy this meal, try one of these Korean recipes!

 Ttteokbokki on a plate garnished with scallion greens.